githwxi/XATSHOME/README.md

 ### A Quick Method for Trying ATS3

 There is a directory of the name 'contrib'.
-For now, there is contrib/githwxi.
+For now, there is 'contrib/githwxi'.
 You should set up a directory for your own use by following the example or from scratch.
+There will be other examples in this directory that you can follow in the future.

 The currently released ATS3-to-JS compiler is stored in the following BIG file: